mprtcz/Trainer/README.md

 Java application which allows a user to keep track of any performed activity, storing all data in a SQL database.
 Application performs statistical analysis and presents results in two graphs.

-Application's UI with inserted data:
+Application's UI with inserted sample data:

 ![picture](https://sc-cdn.scaleengine.net/i/7028f4e81b971b84f91b346bac0971f01.png)